Photos 1970s 1980s

 In 1962 Avedon prepares two 124 x 100 cm prints for an exhibition at the Smithsonian, all the more rare in such size that the original use had been exclusively for the magazine.
 One of them mounted on masonite passed at Sotheby's on November 9, 2018, lot 57.

 Editions and large prints were made later after retouching the negative.
-A 217 x 167 cm print prepared in 1978 for a retrospective exhibition at the Metropolitan Museum of Art was sold for € 840K including premium by Christie's on November 20, 2010.
+A 217 x 167 cm print prepared in 1978 for a retrospective exhibition at the Metropolitan Museum of Art was sold for € 840K by Christie's on November 20, 2010.

-A 1979 print 203 x 161 cm from an edition of 10 was sold for $ 1.8M including premium by Christie's on July 10, 2020, lot 81.
+A 1979 print 203 x 161 cm from an edition of 10 was sold for $ 1.8M by Christie's on July 10, 2020, lot 81.

 After the war the phenomenon is accentuated.
 A couture designer will have no success if he does not seduce the editors of the magazines.
 In 1947 Carmel Snow, editor-in-chief of Harper's Bazaar, assures the glory of Christian Dior by expressing her enthusiasm with exuberance.
 It was she and no one else who triggered the instant success of this fashion that she named the New Look.